Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 * Only PNG files are currently supported.
 * Images should not exceed 500px height or 800px width
 * Images with transparent background are preferred
+* If single button and is a **module** then a picture of the module should be used.
+Otherwise if the module has multiple buttons (endpoints), then a generic switch picture should be used (you may also add a small image of the module within the generic switch art)

 I tend to just google the device under the images tab.
 Next I will skim through til I find an image that has a flat perspective (top down) and is above 800px or 500px depending on the switches ratio.
 Next I will open the image in photoshop then mask out the background area with the shape tool.
 I then control click the layer to make only the visible selected which I then crop.
 Lastly I resize the image to be either 800px width or 500px height depending on which one has a greater value but I do not upscale if the image is below those sizes.